Bachelor of Arts in Italian

-The Italian major consists of 30 units of upper division coursework.
-Up to 16 units of lower division coursework or demonstrated language proficiency is required for the major.
+The Italian major consists of 30 units of upper-division coursework.
+Up to 14 units of lower-division coursework or demonstrated language proficiency is required for the major.

-All upper-division courses are conducted in Italian, and students are expected to use Italian in their speaking, reading, and writing.
+Most upper-division courses with the ITAL prefix are conducted in Italian, and students are expected to use Italian in their speaking, reading, and writing.

 Writing in the Major

 Upon completion of the Bachelor of Arts in Italian: